 Prof. Dr Ernst has been a member of the Supervisory Board of TUI AG since 9 February 2011.
-According to the UK CGC, it is an indication of a lack of independence if a member has been on the Supervisory Board for more than nine years; according to the GCGC, it is an indication of a lack of independence from the Executive Board and the Company if a member has been on the Supervisory Board for more than twelve years.
+According to the UK CGC, it is an indication of a lack of independence if a member has been on the Supervisory Board for more than nine years.
+According to the GCGC, it is an indication of a lack of independence from the Executive Board and the Company if a member has been on the Supervisory Board for more than twelve years.
 In view of this, the shareholder representatives on the Supervisory Board have taken a close look at how they assess Prof. Dr Ernst's independence.
-In particular in view of Prof. Dr Ernst's professional career, the shareholder representatives have come to the conclusion that Prof. Dr Ernst - also taking into account his membership on the Supervisory Board of TUI AG of over eleven years - provides the necessary critical distance from the Executive Board and the Company and therefore consider him to be independent.
-Prof. Dr Ernst has exhibited his critical distance from the Executive Board and the Company in the past, especially in his position as Chairman of the Audit Committee.
+In particular in view of Prof. Dr Ernst's professional career, the shareholder representatives have come to the conclusion that Prof. Dr Ernst - also taking into account his membership on the Supervisory Board of TUI AG of over twelve years - provides as before the necessary critical distance from the Executive Board and the Company and therefore consider him to be independent.
+In addition, due to the personnel changes on TUI AG's Executive Board, particularly on the position of the CFO, in recent years, Prof. Dr Ernst's independence from the Executive Board is strengthened.
+Prof. Dr Ernst also ensures continuity in the proper performance of the tasks of the Audit Committee, which has also seen personnel changes in recent years.
+Prof. Dr Ernst has continually exhibited his critical distance from the Executive Board and the Company in the past, especially in his position as Chairman of the Audit Committee.
+Against this background, the Annual General Meeting 2021 has re-elected Prof. Dr Ernst with a large majority.